 Is there a course you need for graduation, but it is full at your institution?
 Is there a subject or course you would like to learn more about but it is not offered at your institution?

 Then, the NECCUM cross-registration could be the answer.
 NECCUM is a consortium of 9 colleges, private and public, two-year and four-year, linked by geographic proximity and a commitment to enhance the experience of our students through cooperative programs.
+NECCUM courses are restricted to full semester (15 week) courses only and some courses are not available due to Special Program Restrictions.
 Full-time NSCC students are eligible to take courses at any of these eight other NECCUM institutions:

 - Endicott College

 You must be a full-time student, enrolled in a degree program at a NECCUM member institution and receive appropriate approval from your academic advisor or Registrar to register for a course at a member institution.
 You must also have a minimum 2.0 GPA, and meet the prerequisites for the course/s you wish to take at the host institution.

 Do I have to be vaccinated for COVID-19 to participate in NECCUM?